 Newhard, Joseph Michael.
 2017.
 “Minimum Deterrence as a Vulnerability in the Market Provision of National Defense.”
 Libertarian Papers 9, no. 1: 56–76

 Newhard, Joseph Michael.
 2018.
 “A Strategic Doctrine of Disproportionate Force for Decentralized Asymmetric Warfare.”
 Libertarian Papers 10, no. 2: 207-231

 Von Mises, Ludwig.
 Socialism, 1922

 1For the period after the Cold War this process is directly evidenced by research of Mark Skidmore and his team showing $21 trillion in unauthorized spending by the Pentagon as well as the department of Housing and Urban Development over 1998 to 2015 – see https://msutoday.msu.edu/news/2017/msu-scholars-find-21-trillion-in-unauthorized-government-spending-defense-department-to-conduct/ – the authors do not conclude on the retroceding process but it should be obvious as those yielding power to tax cannot be expected to spur money without very significant compensations.

 3James Madison expressed his fears regarding paper currencies in his young years, and regarding Hamilton’s national bank projects in 1791 (unsuccessfully)…

-I also recommend reading my working paper on uranium mine death camps (some newer findings here) and my article on the repressed bisexuality of the human being & the spontaneous order.
+I also recommend visiting my website on depleted uranium weapons and my article on the repressed bisexuality of the human being & the rejection of the spontaneous order.